harrymcdonagh/crypto-voyage/README.md

 ## Upcoming Features

+- **Phone/ Tablet Views**: Able to Login and view your watchlist and portfolio!
 - **Account System**: Able to Login and view your watchlist and portfolio!
 - **Porfolio Tracker**: Add your investments and generate statistics tailored to your portfolio including: A chart tracking your portfolios worth over time, and a overall % price change.